COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Introduction

 \section{Introduction}

-Strongly-lensed star-forming galaxies at high redshift provide unique opportunities to understand star formation processes in the early Universe.
-Using the spectral energy distribution (SED) \citep[see][for a review of this method]{Conroy.etal.2013} we can infer important physical properties of the galaxies such as the stellar mass ($M_{*}$), star-formation rate (SFR), and dust extinction \citep[e.g.,][]{Kennicutt.etal.1998,Calzetti.etal.2000,Giavalisco.etal.2002,Salim.etal.2007,Maraston.etal.2010,Walcher.etal.2011,Wilkins.etal.2012}.
-Strong lensing allows us to probe much smaller sub-galactic spatial scales that would normally be inaccessible without the extra magnification that lensing provides.
+Strongly lensed star-forming galaxies at high redshift provide unique opportunities to understand star formation processes in the early universe.
+Using the spectral energy distribution \citep[SED; see][for a review of this method]{Conroy.etal.2013} we can infer important physical properties of the galaxies such as the stellar mass ($M_{*}$), star-formation rate (SFR), and dust extinction \citep[e.g.,][]{Kennicutt.etal.1998,Calzetti.etal.2000,Giavalisco.etal.2002,Salim.etal.2007,Maraston.etal.2010,Walcher.etal.2011,Wilkins.etal.2012}.
+Strong lensing allows us to probe much smaller subgalactic spatial scales that would normally be inaccessible without the extra magnification that lensing provides.

-Selecting strongly-lensed galaxies consists, to first order, of two methods: deeply detailed studies of large lensing cross section lenses, or mining large areas of sky across a wide range of foreground lens cross sections to find the brightest examples.
-The former allows one to detect galaxies well below the detection limits reached in deep field images and significantly improves the signal-to-noise ratio (SNR) of observations compared to their un-lensed counterparts.
+Selecting strongly lensed galaxies consists, to first order, of two methods: deeply detailed studies of large lensing cross-section lenses, or mining large areas of sky across a wide range of foreground lens cross-sections to find the brightest examples.
+The former allows one to detect galaxies well below the detection limits reached in deep-field images and significantly improves the signal-to-noise ratio (S/N) of observations compared to their unlensed counterparts.
 Pointed (i.e., pencil-beam) strong lensing surveys such as the Hubble Frontier Fields \citep{Lotz.etal.2017} have enabled studies \citep[e.g.,][]{Santini.etal.2017,inaldi.etal.2022} to include fainter galaxies to probe the low stellar mass regime ($\log_{10}(M_{*}/M_{\odot})\lesssim 9.0 $) \citep[e.g.,][]{alavi2016}.
 The latter approach has yielded exquisitely bright lensed sources where the magnification of strong lensing provides extreme spatial resolutions of only tens of parsecs in the source plane \citep[e.g.,][]{johnson2017}.
-A particularly cogent example of the benefits of such an object is the Sunburst Arc \citep{Dahle.etal.2016} where lensing allows identification of a single star-forming region that is leaking Lyman Continuum (LyC) radiation, enabling unique opportunities to study the detailed physics of LyC escape \citep[e.g.,][]{Rivera-Thorsen.etal.2017, Furtak.etal.2022}.
+A particularly cogent example of the benefits of such an object is the Sunburst Arc \citep{Dahle.etal.2016} where lensing allows identification of a single star-forming region that is leaking Lyman continuum (LyC) radiation, enabling unique opportunities to study the detailed physics of LyC escape \citep[e.g.,][]{Rivera-Thorsen.etal.2017, Furtak.etal.2022}.